windviki/vBookmarks/README.md

 **ver2.2 2013/04/02**

-Fixed: Scroll bar does not work above chrome 26+.
+Fixed: Scroll bar does not work above chrome 26+ (not well tested).